VitalyKay/devops-netology/README.md

 -i
 --interactive
 Add modified contents in the working tree interactively to the index.
 Optional path arguments may be supplied to limit operation to a subset of the working tree.
-See “Interactive mode” for details.
+See вЂњInteractive modeвЂќ for details.

 -p
 --patch
 Interactively choose hunks of patch between the index and the work tree and add them to the index.
 This gives the user a chance to review the difference before adding modified contents to the index.

 This effectively runs add --interactive, but bypasses the initial command menu and directly jumps to the patch subcommand.
-See “Interactive mode” for details.
+See вЂњInteractive modeвЂќ for details.

 -e
 --edit